appsparkler/study/web/seo/david_booth_class.md

     - tracking options - subscribers, social followers, sign-ups, driving directions, contact forms, etc.
 - iterative cycle - take action > measure > learn > take action...

+## Make your business known and cited
+- enlist your business on Google Business and Bing Places
+- cite your business - i.e. include the name, address and phone number of your business wherever your business is listed.

 ## Test your site
 - Visit Google and search for you brand - is it returning the image you expected?
+- enlist your business on Google My Business
+- enlist your business on bingplaces.com
+- mention